KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-SweepClock by mumblebaj](https://github.com/mumblebaj/MMM-SweepClock)

-1. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-2. Recommendation: Found `new Date()` in file `MMM-SweepClock.js`: Consider replacing it by `new Date(Date.now())`.
+1. Recommendation: Found `new Date()` in file `MMM-SweepClock.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-3. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Swipe by Simon089](https://github.com/Simon089/MMM-Swipe)